Shaanza-B/41189-Reflective-Portfolio/Reflective Portfolio.md

 *That there are more than one uses to models.
 I used to think that it is just to bring clarity and see the future possible outcome in a simplified way, but there is more.*

+## Week 3

+### What have I learned this week?

+*There are different factors that have an effect on people's decision making process.*

+### What do I "now know" that I did not before?

+*I learned about the different models that can determine a person's decision making process.*

+### What insights have I gained?

+*That biases can't be completely eradicated for decision making, even if it is required.*